Mechatronics-SDSU/software-workflow-intro/README.md

 ## Intro ##

 Hello!
 This is my intro assignment for the mechantronix time.
 Not really sure the exact procedure here but I figured I'd introduce myself.
 My name's Conner and I am a computer science major at SDSU.
 I really like programming so I wanted to join this club and actually do something useful with coding.
+Other than coding I enjoy playing music and going on walks.
+I also like to study languages sometimes.

 I wrote my project in C++ because I really don't like python syntax but I mean I can write in python if you need me too haha.
 I have proof on my github that I can write python. github.com/Repo-Factory

 ### Assignment Description ###

 In my project I have 3 packages.
 I had to read ALOT about this ROS2 to get this to work and was banging my head against the wall all day but it does work.
-I'll put a screenshot right here.
+I put a screenshot png in my project named EpochToHumanTimeScreenshot.

 I'm not sure if it's the optimal solution but the assignment has a timing aspect and a call/response aspect so I decided that I would need to conform to some kind of publisher/subscriber model and a client/server model.
 Not sure if that's the best way but it's what I came up with haha.